cagarweyne/React-Tutorial/readme.md

 ```
 ###using props

-When nesting components you can also down items to the child components and they will have access to these items via its props object.
+When nesting components you can also pass down data to the child components and they will have access to these items via its props object.
 In the Description component that we created previously, we hard coded the text description, however, to reuse this component we can make a small change inside the render method of the Description component:

 ```javascript
 var Description = React.createClass({